Chamonix Snowshoe Adventure

 Itinerary

-• This evening your guide will meet you at your accommodation to brief you on the week ahead and answer any questions.
+This evening, at approximately 1830 hrs, your guide will meet you at your accommodation to brief you on the week ahead and answer any questions.
 Your guide will be a fully qualified International Mountain Leader.

 • We aim to spend the day enjoying a walk with potentially stunning views of the Mont Blanc massif.
 We park at the quaint hamlet of Le Bettey and then begin our climb through the snow covered larch trees.
 The trail winds very steadily uphill, passing ancient wooden chalets and offering up the aroma of wood smoke.
 We are in no rush, and we will take time to check out the views, and take photos.
 Eventually we arrive above the treeline and cross the summer pasturelands to the old Chalets de Chailloux 1923m (6309ft), a fabulous vantage point that gives superb views of the Chamonix valley and glaciers.
 If we have time we plan to spend a little time in Chamonix itself before heading back to our accommodation.
 During the course of the day your guide will give any advice necessary with regard to technique on snowshoes, there is not much to say to be honest, just walk and enjoy yourself!
 We can assure you that after about 30 minutes you will be used to the sensation of having a snowshoe on your boots.